2020 Cavan county football team season: National Football League Division 2

 As a result of their relegation in 2019, Cavan competed in Division Two of the 2020 National League.
 The fixtures were released on 26 November 2019.

-The National League was suspended on 12 March with five rounds played, due to the COVID-19 pandemic.
-Games resumed in October and the league was finished.
+The National League was suspended on 12 March with five rounds played, due to the impact of the COVID-19 pandemic on Gaelic games.
+The competition resumed in October and all fixtures were completed.

 Defeat to Roscommon on the final day meant Cavan were relegated for the second season in succession.
 They will compete in Division 3 in 2021.